 NCORE invites you to help us address ongoing and emerging racial, ethnic, and sovereignty social justice issues pertaining to our institutional communities in the U.S. System of Higher Education.
-The next NCORE will be held in a virtual format June 7-11, 2021.
+The next NCORE will be held in an online format June 7-11, 2021.

 - Call for Presentations Opens: November 16, 2020